Farhan Al-Aazmi

-Farhan Al-Aazmi (فرحان العازمي; born 31 July 1994) is a Saudi Arabian professional footballer who plays as a left back for Pro League side Al-Hazem.
+Farhan Al-Aazmi (فرحان العازمي; born 31 July 1994) is a Saudi Arabian professional footballer who plays as a left back.

 Career

 Al-Aazmi started out his career at Al-Bukiryah.
 He helped Al-Bukiryah earn promotion to the MS League for the first time in their history.
 He also helped Al-Bukiryah finish 4th in their first season in MS League.
 On 27 September 2020, Al-Aazmi joined Al-Hazem.
 On 6 May 2021, he renewed his contract until 2024.
 In his first season at the club, Al-Aazmi made 34 appearances and scored 4 goals as Al-Hazem were crowned champions of the MS League.
 On 12 August 2021, Al-Aazmi made his Pro League debut playing the full 90 minutes against Al-Taawoun.